insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 * Is it an unit test? **No**.
 You will be changing the ```FileCopy``` method to private and the test to ```Ignore``` before check-in.
 You will also be commenting out the call to the ```FileCopy``` method withing the test, as otherwise all you will be distributing to your team members is a compile time error.
 At point, its hardly even a test.
 Just some dead-code in the system.

 * Is it an integration test? **Possibly**.
 Why?
-It does integrate with the file system and active directory accounts, but the fact that you change the method to private and the test to ignore and comment out the _'act'_ stage of the test renders it an unusable test for integration.
+It does integrate with the file system and active directory accounts, but the point is moot since you change the method to private and the test to ignore and comment out the '_act_' stage of the test renders it an unusable test for anything after check-in.

 * Is it easy to write? **No**.
-In this case, this is the most complicated part of the code written for that ticket.
+In this case, it is the most complicated part of the code written for that ticket.

 BUT CAN WE AVOID IT? **NO**.

 Simply, because none of the other approaches to verification are feasible options.

-So what sort of automated test is this exactly?
+So exactly what sort of automated test is this?
 What benefits does it provide?
 Whom does it help?

+The answer is rather selfish.
 This test, gives you, the developer -
 * The ability to execute the code you added in ```FileCopy```without lots of expensive setup.
 * The ability to step-into and debug the code line by line if necessary.
-* Since the change has a small surface area, It can be reasonably expected to reproduce similiar behavior in pre-production and production environment.
+* And since the change has a small surface area, The code tested by this test can be reasonably expected to reproduce similiar behavior in pre-production and production environment.

-This is a _Selfish Test_.
+And thus we have **The Selfish Test** - **_Automated verification, by developer, for developer_**.
+The above is an example of a _Selfish Test_.
 You write this to help yourself.
 This is the only cheap, easy way to help you verify the code you wrote.
-Its primary purpose is to help you.
 Its lifetime and use is limited to the duration of your development time.

-And thus we have, what I call, **The Selfist Test** - **Automated verification, by developer, for developer**.
-It exists only to help you.
+It sole purpose is to help you.

-So, my dear developer, go help yourself.
+So, dear developer, go help yourself.